yclavinas/Resource-Allocation-by-Diversity/README.md

     1.	what are multiobjective problems and why are they important.

-    2.	how are the addressed, show evolutionary algorithms that are used for MOP.
+    2.	how are they addressed, show evolutionary algorithms that are used for MOP.

     3.	place MOEA/D among them.